MOHARA Logo

 In addition to POCA, you should be familiar with MLR 2017, which focuses more on preventative measures.
 This requires you to:

-- Appoint a money laundering reporting officer: To show that you’re taking active steps to avoid your platform being used for criminal conduct, you need to select a Money Laundering Reporting Officer in your organisation.
-This is mandatory.
+• Appoint a money laundering reporting officer: This is mandatory to show you're taking active steps to avoid your platform being used for criminal conduct.

 2. Data security measures